Conroe, Texas: Parks and recreation

 Montgomery County War Memorial Park is a memorial to the 166 soldiers from Montgomery County who have been killed in active duty.
 The park's dedication ceremony was in 1976 and featured a speech by President Gerald Ford.Ford, Gerald R. Remarks at Dedication Ceremonies for the Montgomery County War Memorial Park in Conroe, Texas.
 The American Presidency Project: April 29, 1976.
 Retrieved March 15, 2018.
 In 2017, the Montgomery County Commissioners Court and the City of Conroe agreed to relocate and expand the memorial, to include the names of up to 50,000 soldiers who have lived in Montgomery County.Dominguez, Catherine.
 Commissioners commit to help fund Montgomery County war memorial.
 San Antonio Express News: March 30, 2017.
 Retrieved March 15, 2018.
 As of June 2019, the expansion is ongoing.

 Lake Conroe, northwest of downtown Conroe, is a site for such water-based activities as boating and fishing.
 The most common fish in the lake are Largemouth bass, bluegill, channel catfish, white bass, and hybrid striped bass.
 Crappie may also be found in the early spring and fall.

 Government

 Local government

 For the 2019 Fiscal Year, the city had $157.8 million in revenues and $147.9 million in expenditures.
 The city's net position was $189.7 million.

-The structure of the management and coordination of city services is: